 Any proposal to amend the Bylaws shall be formalized in writing and noticed on the agenda for public discussion and Board vote at the next regular HUNC meeting.

 An amendment to these bylaws requires a two-thirds (2/3) vote of the Board members present and voting at a duly noticed general or special meeting.
-All changes shall then be forwarded to BONC and DONE, for review and approval.
+All changes shall then be forwarded to Board of Neighborhood Commissioners (BONC) and Department of Neighborhood Empowerment (DONE), for review and approval.

 Amendments shall not be valid, final or effective until approved by BONC and DONE.
 Once approved, any changes in the Bylaws shall become effective immediately.

 Any Board member or Stakeholder may propose an amendment to these Bylaws.
 The Board shall forward all proposals to a Bylaws Committee to review and to provide recommendations to the Board and the matter must then be placed on the next regularly scheduled Board meeting.
+Boundaries changes or Board structure changes will require the Board of Neighborhood Commissioners’ approval.

+No amendment shall operate to alter the eligibility of any Board Member to serve on the Council for the remainder of that Board Member’s term in which the amendment is approved.

 ARTICLE XIV: COMPLIANCE

-The HUNC, its representatives, and all Community Stakeholders shall comply with these Bylaws and with any additional Standing Rules or Procedures as may be adopted by the Board of Directors as well as all local, County, state and federal laws, including, without limitation, the Plan, the City Code of Conduct, the City Governmental Ethics Ordinance (Los Angeles Municipal Code Section 49.5.1), the Brown Act (California Government Code Section 54950.5 et seq.), the Public Records Act, the American Disabilities Act, and all laws and governmental policies pertaining to Conflicts of Interest.
+The HUNC, its representatives, and all Community Stakeholders shall comply with these Bylaws and with any additional Standing Rules or Procedures as may be adopted by the Board as well as all local, county, state and federal laws, including, without limitation, policies approved by the Board of Neighborhood Commissioners, the Department’s rules and regulations, the City Code of Conduct, the City Governmental Ethics Ordinance (Los Angeles Municipal Code Section 49.5.1), the Brown Act (California Government Code Section 54950.5 et seq.), the Public Records Act, the American Disabilities Act, and all laws and governmental policies pertaining to Conflicts of Interest.

 Section 1: Code of Civility

-The HUNC, its representatives, and all Community Stakeholders shall conduct all HUNC business in a civil, professional and respectful manner in accordance with all City Council, Board of Neighborhood Commissioners and Department of Neighborhood Empowerment rules.
-Board members will abide by the Commission’s Neighborhood Council Board Member Code of Conduct Policy.
+The HUNC, its representatives, and all Community Stakeholders shall conduct all HUNC business in a civil, professional and respectful manner pursuant to Commission and City regulations.

 Section 2: Training

+HUNC Board Members, whether elected, selected or appointed, are required to complete all mandatory trainings in order to vote on issues that come before the Council.
+Trainings available to Board Members are created to ensure success during their period of service.
+All Board Members shall complete mandatory trainings as prescribed by the City Council, the Commission, the Office of the City Clerk, Funding Division, and the Department.

 All board members must take ethics and funding training prior to making motions and voting on funding related matters and in the fundamentals of Neighborhood Councils, including, but not limited to, workplace violence and sexual harassment provided by the City within forty-five (45) days of being seated.

+Board members not completing mandatory trainings provided by the City within 45 days of being seated or after expiration of the training, shall lose their Council voting rights on all items before the board, and may be subject to loss of Committee Chair position, suspension, censure and/or removal from the Board.

+Voting Committee Stakeholders are required to complete any necessary training within 45 days of being elected to their stakeholder position or being made aware of training obligations.
+Failure to complete the training within 45 days will result in loss of voting rights and could be grounds for expulsion from Committee.

 Section 3: Self-Assessment

-Every year, the HUNC shall conduct a self-assessment pursuant to Article VI, Section 1 of the Plan.
+Every year, the HUNC may conduct a self-assessment pursuant to Article VI, Section 1 of the Plan.